Can You Claim an RESP on Your Taxes?

 Your earnings, which is a form of investment income, stay nice and cosy within your RESP where they can grow tax-free until they are withdrawn.
 This means you can continue contributing and receiving the benefits of government grants + compound growth without worrying about paying tax.

-When it comes time to withdraw, the grants and income generated in the RESP are taxed (not your contributions) and are withdrawn by your student when they enter into post-secondary education, not you.
+When it comes time to withdraw, the grants and income generated in the RESP are taxed (not your contributions) and are withdrawn by your students when they enter post-secondary education, not you.

 This means the income is taxed at the student’s rate, which usually means a lower tax bracket or none, given that they will be in school most of the time.